iboutsikas/iboutsikas.github.io/apps/hugo-site/content/games/ara/index.md

 ---
-title: "Ara: History Untold"
+title: 'Ara: History Untold'
-caption: "A 4X, grand strategy game developed by Oxide Games and published by XBOX"
+description: 'A 4X, grand strategy game developed by Oxide Games and published by XBOX'
-description: "ARA is a historical, turn-based grand strategy game, where you play as various leaders from history and lead your nation to victory."
+lead: 'ARA is a historical, turn-based grand strategy game, where you play as various leaders from history and lead your nation to victory.'
 date: 2025-01-31
-role: "Software Engineer (UI & Graphics)"
+role: 'Software Engineer (UI & Graphics)'
 links:
   - title: Homepage
     url: https://www.arahistoryuntold.com